2011 AFL Grand Final: Match summary

-Geelong won the coin toss and chose to kick to the Punt Road end of the MCG in the first quarter.
+Geelong won the coin toss and chose to kick to the Punt Road end in the first quarter.
 It had rained heavily in Melbourne over the previous few days and on the morning of the game, but it was mostly played in dry conditions, with brief periods of rain in the third quarter.

 First quarter

 Geelong scored the opening goal of the game after only eleven seconds, with Geelong winning the first centre clearance and Travis Varcoe scoring the goal.
-With Brad Ottens winning in the ruck, Geelong had the better of the clearances early.
+With Brad Ottens establishing aerial supremacy in the ruck, Geelong had the better of the clearances early.
 When Varcoe kicked his second goal in the fourth minute of the game, Geelong led 14–0.
-From then, Collingwood's backline held Geelong scoreless for fifteen minutes and set shot goals from beyond the 50-metre arc by Travis Cloke in the 12th and 19th minutes closed the gap to 14–13.
+From that point, Collingwood's backline held Geelong scoreless for fifteen minutes, and set shot goals from beyond the 50-metre arc by Travis Cloke at the 12- and 19-minute marks closed the gap to 14–13.
 From that point, the match was goal-for-goal in the latter stages of the quarter, with the lead changing four times: Andrew Krakouer goaled for Collingwood in the 21st minute; Steve Johnson goaled for Geelong in the 22nd minute; Luke Ball for Collingwood goaled in the 24th minute; and Joel Selwood goaled for Geelong in the 26th minute.
 At quarter time, Geelong led by one point, 27–26.